urbica/react-map-gl/docs/props.md

 ## element

+ReactDOM element to use as a popup

+## element

 ReactDOM element to use as a marker

 ## element

 ReactDOM element to use as a marker

+## offset

+The offset in pixels as a `PointLike` object to apply relative to the element's center.
+Negatives indicate left and up.

 ## offset